csc-training/mpi-introduction/exercise-instructions.md

 ### Debugging

-The Allinea DDT parallel debugger is available in Puhti.
+The [Allinea DDT parallel debugger](https://docs.csc.fi/apps/ddt/) is available in CSC supercomputers.
 In order to use the debugger, build your code first with the `-g` flag.
 The DDT is then enabled via the module system:

 ```bash